cvelazquez/javascript.tagUser/README.md

 javascript.tagUser
 ==================

-jQuery Plugin to tag users in comments (suggestions will appear after an @)
+jQuery Plugin to tag users in comments (suggestions will appear after an @).
+Designed for twitter bootstrap 3.x

 Example: